Share the love

 “Am I menopausal?”
 “Is it really as hot as I feel it is, or am I experiencing menopause?”
 “Am I experiencing menopause symptoms?”

-Apart from the ageing cause, menopause is sometimes also caused by surgical treatments such as ovaries removal, cancer treatments such as chemotherapy or radiotherapy, or underlying conditions.
+Besides natural ageing, menopause can also be triggered by surgical procedures like ovary removal, cancer treatments such as chemotherapy or radiotherapy, or underlying health conditions.

 Menopause Symptoms